Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 # The Diagonalization Lemma
-With Godel numbering, we can now write equivalent formulas, but using numbers as representations of formulas!
+With Gödel numbering, we can now write equivalent formulas, but using numbers as representations of formulas!
 We can use that strange loop in mathematics to find a formula's special "fixed point" sentence.
 The diagonalization lemma tells us that for any formula $A$ we can construct a sentence $D$ such that: